 Betancuria Old Town is the historical heart of Fuerteventura and is considered one of the most beautiful villages in the Canary Islands.
 Established in the 15th century, Betancuria served as the island’s first capital and namesake of the French conqueror Jean de Béthencourt.

 Its cobblestone streets and whitewashed houses transport visitors to a bygone era.
 Key attractions include the Santa Maria Church, which now houses the Museum of Sacred Art, and the archaeological museum showcasing pre-Hispanic artifacts.

 The visit to Betancuria Old Town not only allows you to immerse yourself in Fuerteventura’s rich history but also offers breathtaking views of the surrounding landscape.

 Oasis Park is a popular family attraction in Fuerteventura, offering a variety of experiences for all ages.
 The park is home to numerous animals, including giraffes, zebras, flamingos, and more, ensuring a fun and educational day for the whole family.

 For the young ones, Oasis Park features the Kids’ Farm and Park, a special attraction designed to engage and entertain children.
 With Animal Shows and interactive displays, there’s plenty to enjoy for both kids and adults alike.
-The park offers entrance tickets online, giving you easy access to this great family experience.
+Buy tickets for Oasis Park

 Acua Water Park